NareshKumarG25/Guvi_projects/dataspark/readme.md

 **Main** --> Fetches data from all files stored in data folder and preprocess for the analytic useage

 **db_update** --> for intracting with DB (to create table and update values)

+Part 3 :

+Interactive Dashboard is build using powerBI with data processed in part 1 & 2 for business analytics.
+Dashboard path : dataspark\powerBI_dashboards